localstack/docs/content/en/user-guide/ci/_index.md

 ## CI integrations

 The steps required for the integration differ slightly depending on your preferred CI platform.
-Please refer to the relevant sections CI keys settings page](https://app.localstack.cloud/workspace/ci-keys) in the [LocalStack Web app](https://app.localstack.cloud).
+Please refer to the relevant sections of the [CI keys settings page](https://app.localstack.cloud/workspace/ci-keys) in the [LocalStack Web app](https://app.localstack.cloud).

 ## CI images